dbeniamin/1-100_PythonCode_Challenge/README.md

 - Introduction to hashing and salting passwords in a DB.
 - Refer to notes and flow image for additional information and details.
 - main.py, with logical structure and functionality to be added soon.

+**25.11.2024 → day 68 - main.py** - Added main.py for day 68 Project.
+- Routes declared, introducing hashing and salting before writing to the DB.
+- DB manipulation with example, server setup and implementation, and form handling to submit contact requests and blog posts.
+- Use your own personal key to run the app.

 ### Contributing: